mrozigor/website/data/pages/en_US/hosting.markdown

 You can talk directly by email to the developers, real humans, not another outsourced customer support.
 We can communicate in English or in French.

+### Where are located the servers?

+The infrastructure and data are located in New York, USA.

 ### Questions?

 Any problem or question?
 Contact us at [support@kanboard.net](mailto:support@kanboard.net).